 - Selected public records relevant to the 1942 Beveridge Report

 - Publications of left-wing political movements active in Britain 1904-72

-- And many others, more details of which can be found in the UoB catalogue of microform resources (this has disappeared from the library web site but I have a copy and can let you have it if you email me).
+- And many others, more details of which can be found in the UoB catalogue of microform resources (this has disappeared from the library web site but I have a copy available here).

 - University of Bristol Theatre Collection has a considerable collection, some of it of interest to contemporary historians.